Questions About Internships and Volunteering

 Question: I am a freshman and I just want to make sure I don’t miss the chance to find an internship for the summer.
 I don’t see specific internships listed on the HPA website.
 Am I missing something?
 Can you give me advice about where to look and what kinds of internships are a good idea to consider?

 Answer: You are right that we don’t list specific internships as job postings on our website.
-Instead, we make sure any health-related internships we know about are posted on Tiger Tracks, the Career Services online system for current postings of all internships as well as full-time jobs.
+Instead, we make sure any health-related internships we know about are posted on Hire Tigers, the Career Services online system for current postings of all internships as well as full-time jobs.
 We encourage pre-health students to become familiar with the Career Services website, including the page devoted to finding internships and the Alumni Career Network, where you can find alumni who might be willing to host you as an intern, or give advice about where you might look.
 In addition, we do provide links to organizations where many Princeton pre-health students have interned over the years in the Gaining Experience section of our website.
 These may or may not have current opportunities at any given time, but we encourage you to learn about these and similar organizations at home and abroad, and check on what might be available if you are interested.
 Of course, not every internship you do as a pre-health student needs to be specifically health-related.
 You can also gain valuable service, leadership, teaching, and research experience—or pursue other talents-- that will be relevant for a future in the health professions.
 Internships are one great way to gain exposure to medicine, but just don’t forget about shadowing, volunteering during the summer and/or the academic year, coming to “The Doctor Is In” and other presentations, and just keeping an eye on healthcare in the news.
 Good luck! ♦

 Making the Most of Hospital Volunteering